Inverness and Aberdeen Junction Railway: Nairn to Keith: Inverness and Aberdeen Junction Railway

 The first part of the construction was rapid, and on 22 December 1857 a section was opened from Nairn to Dalvey.
 Dalvey was on the approach to Forres, but on the west side of the River Findhorn; the bridging of the river was a major engineering work.
 That was accomplished and the railway opened as far as Elgin on 25 or 28 (Ross) March 1858, and the line was complete and opened to Keith on 18 August 1858.
 The Great North Company had opened its line from the east to Keith on 11 October 1856.
-The I&AJR company took over the working of the Inverness and Nairn Railway, but that company retained its independent existence until amalgamation on 17 May 1861.
+The Inverness and Aberdeen Junction Railway Company took over the working of the Inverness and Nairn Railway, but that company retained its independent existence until amalgamation on 17 May 1861.